Ovid/moosex-extended/README.md

 # RELATED MODULES

-- [MooseX::Extreme::Types](https://metacpan.org/pod/MooseX%3A%3AExtreme%3A%3ATypes) is included in the distribution.
+- [MooseX::SafeDefaults::Types](https://metacpan.org/pod/MooseX%3A%3AExtreme%3A%3ATypes) is included in the distribution.

     This provides core types for you.

-- [MooseX::Extreme::Role](https://metacpan.org/pod/MooseX%3A%3AExtreme%3A%3ARole) is included in the distribution.
+- [MooseX::SafeDefaults::Role](https://metacpan.org/pod/MooseX%3A%3AExtreme%3A%3ARole) is included in the distribution.

-    `MooseX::Extreme`, but for roles.
+    `MooseX::SafeDefaults`, but for roles.

 # TODO